ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Problem Definition and Motivating Threats

-\partitle{Server} In this paper, the server represents service provider(s) offering MLaaS, which can be supported by cloud platforms.
+\partitle{Server} In this paper, the server represents a service provider offering MLaaS.
 The server operates in two phases in existing MLaaS literature.
-During the training phase, the server builds the ML model using the training dataset that contains personal and potentially sensitive information from data owners.
-During the inference serving phase, the server processes queriers' inference requests by feeding the inference sample to the ML models and returning the inference result to the querier.
-To adhere to the ``right to be forgotten'' mandate enforced by data protection regulations, the server further takes into account unlearning requests from data owners during the inference serving phase.
-The server processes the unlearning request by executing the machine unlearning mechanism to remove the unlearning requester's data from the deployed model.
-We assume that the server is honest and will faithfully carry out all three of its designated functions discussed above, namely training, inference, and machine unlearning.
+During the training phase, the server builds the model using the training dataset that contains personal and potentially sensitive information from data owners.
+During the inference serving phase, the server processes queriers' inference requests by feeding the inference sample to the models and returning the result to the querier.
+To adhere to the RTBF regulations, the server further takes into account unlearning requests from data owners during the inference serving phase.
+The server also needs to erase newly identified poisoning data or unauthorized copyrighted data.